Territorial disputes in the South China Sea: The Quad

 The Quadrilateral Security Dialogue (Quad)—comprising the United States, Japan, Australia, and India—has consistently expressed concern over developments in the South China Sea, emphasizing the necessity of upholding international law and regional stability.

 China's increasingly assertive behaviour in the East and South China Seas, along with tensions along the India-China border, contributed significantly to the revival of the Quad grouping in 2017.
 While the initial iteration of the Quad in 2007 had dissipated amid shifting priorities, growing regional concerns over Beijing's actions led to renewed interest in institutionalized cooperation among the United States, Japan, Australia, and India.
 This was also shaped by former Japanese Prime Minister Shinzo Abe’s advocacy for a democratic security framework to uphold the “common good” in the Indo-Pacific.

 Academic Bec Strating, professor of international relations at La Trobe University, describes the Quad countries’ cooperation on defense and foreign policy positions them as a "partner-of-choice" in the region compared with China.

 The grouping often expresses concern over "unilateral actions" in the region and maintains support for a free and open Indo-Pacific.
 Quad leaders have stated that they support a region that is free, open, inclusive, healthy, rooted in democratic values, and free from coercion, presenting this as a “positive vision” for the Indo-Pacific that implicitly contrasts with China's model of regional order.

+On 26 May 2026, the Quad criticized China over tensions in the South and East China Seas, accusing it of using coercive tactics and increasing militarization in disputed waters.